niravmsoni/aspnetcore-dapper/README.md

 		- Dapper is able to convert [] into comma separated values required in IN statement in SQL
 		- See ContactRepositoryAdditionalOperations -> GetContactsById method
 		- Same implemetation achievable using dynamic class as well.
 Refer GetDynamicContactsById method
+			- Only difference is within Query method, we do not specify <> type.
+Dapper implicitly considers it as dynamic return type
 			- Benefits of dynamic
 				- C#4
 				- Useful in scenarios with Json
 				- Useful when we do not want to type out entire class to match DB structure